digitallyinduced/ihp/Guide/architecture.markdown

 ##### How to structure my CSS?

-CSS files, as all your other static assets, should be place in the `static` directory.
+CSS files, as all your other static assets, should be placed in the `static` directory.

-Create an `static/app.css`.
+Create a `static/app.css`.
 In there use CSS imports to import your other stylesheets.
 An example `app.css` could look like this:

 ```css
 @import "/layout.css";